Dumbbell vs kettlebell: which is the best home gym equipment?

 Not to mention adjustable dumbbells, such as the premium Bowflex SelectTech 1090 dumbbell: they replace multiple dumbbells, making storing them super easy.

-Reason #2: better for the wrists
+Reason #2: Dumbbells are better for the wrists

 Kettlebells are essentially a lump of iron with a handle, while dumbbells are two lumps of weight connected with a stick.
 The latter is easier to hold, especially when it comes to traditional bodybuilding exercises such as the bench press or the overhead press.